8kdesign/Android-Dev-Assistant/README.md

 <img width="302" height="250" alt="image" src="https://github.com/user-attachments/assets/eb297d43-b340-4f17-b8f7-a5e3c5b19291" />
 </p>

-Click on the preview to bring up the editor, where you can crop or highlight a particular section of the image.
+Click the preview to bring up the editor, where you can crop or highlight a particular section of the image.

 <p align="center">
 <img width="826" height="533" alt="image" src="https://github.com/user-attachments/assets/7e8ed81b-12ba-40e4-b369-cfa789be125a" />